ucb-bar/stac-top/docs/test_plan.md

 * Use a mechanical switch.
 We'd prefer not to place a mechanical switch in the signal path.
 RC-debouncing is not a viable option, as we don't want to add a large capacitance to these nets.

+We aren't currently sure how often we'll need to swap between PSRAM/flash chips;
+this will depend on bringup/debugging progress.
+The breakout board solution will make it easy to swap boards whenever we need to do so.

 ### Serial TileLink